 Guidelines and Procedures

-- Submit no more than two proposals, either as a lead presenter or co-presenter.
-Get consent before you list other individuals as copresenters and provide their contact information.
+- Submit no more than two proposals, either as a lead presenter or copresenter.
+We ask that you obtain consent before you list other individuals as copresenters and provide their contact information.

-- As a lead presenter, you are responsible for sharing with your copresenters all information you receive from College Board staff about conference policies and logistics.
+- As a lead presenter, you're responsible for sharing with your copresenters all information you receive from College Board staff about conference policies and logistics.

 - All session titles and descriptions, along with presenter names, job titles, and states, are part of the official conference program and will be edited for consistency and accuracy.

 - All proposals will be reviewed by the ACCUPLACER National Conference Planning Committee.

-Please keep in mind that because of the need for a balanced program and because of time and space limitations, not all qualified proposals can be accepted.
-If your proposal is not accepted for this year's conference, please consider submitting one next year.
+Keep in mind that because of the need for a balanced program and because of time and space limitations, not all qualified proposals can be accepted.
+If your proposal isn't accepted for this year's conference, please consider submitting one next year.

-Note: Session proposals promoting the purchase of books, materials, or services will not be considered for the conference program.
+Note: Session proposals promoting the purchase of books, materials, or services won't be considered for the conference program.

-The ACCUPLACER National Conference Planning Committee will review all proposals and notify you of its decision on your proposal in March 2020.
+The ACCUPLACER National Conference Planning Committee will review all proposals and notify you of its decision on your proposal by April 16, 2021.